 Over the years, the Yorkville Board of Directors has been fortunate to have many dedicated individuals as members.
 Among these stands Anthony Carbone, whose commitment to the organization has been unparalleled.
 Like so many others, Anthony began his involvement as a parent-coach.
 His love for the mission of Yorkville, and those we serve, led him to become more and more involved, until eventually he was named the President of the Board of Directors in 2005.
 Anthony’s enthusiastic diligence continues to inspire the staff, parents, and children of Yorkville.

-Arlene Virga enrolled her children in Yorkville activities in 1993, and her involvement grew from there to affect thousands of children and their families.
-Early on, Arlene envisioned Yorkville as an organization that could provide any sport to every child.
-With an undying commitment, Arlene worked tirelessly on behalf of Yorkville, overseeing its growth to what it is today.
+Arlene Virga enrolled her children in YYAA activities beginning in 1996, and her involvement grew from there to affect thousands of children and their families.
+Early on, Arlene envisioned YYAA as an organization that could provide any sport to every child.
+Thankfully, through her undying commitment, Arlene’s vision has moved closer to becoming reality.
+She has worked tirelessly on behalf of YYAA, overseeing its growth to what it is today.
+Under her leadership, YYAA has grown to become one of New York City’s most effective youth organizations, providing services to over 6,000 children every year.

 Yorkville Youth Athletic Association